lightdash/lightdash/docs/docs/get-started/exploring-data/sharing-insights.md

 #### Save your chart

-You can create a new saved chart or update an existing saved chart by clicking on the three dots beside `refresh dbt`.
+You can create a new saved chart or update an existing saved chart by clicking the 'Save chart' button on the chart panel.

 ![save chart action](./assets/save_chart_action.png)